Ken-Kabutu/phase-3-sinatra-react-project/README.md

 The FitTech Gym backend provides the following RESTful API endpoints:

+* GET /users: Fetch all users
+* GET /users/:id: Fetch a single user by ID
+*

 ### Fetch Example

 Your React app should make fetch requests to your Sinatra backend!
 Here's an